BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ##### RESULTS
-* Establishment of a structure for penetration testing in the attack pattern catalogue
+* Establishment of a structure for penetration testing in the attack pattern catalog
 * Introduction of additional layering of structure depending on one’s own needs
 * Introduction of version management framework for penetration testing and detailed exploitation and mitigation library